FloraGLO® Lutein (Kemin)

 4

-Meta-analysis of 20 RCTs in 938 AMD patients and 826 healthy subjects.
+Pooled analysis of 20 clinical trials in 938 AMD patients and 826 healthy subjects.
 Xanthophyll supplementation increased MPOD in both populations (WMD 0.07 in AMD, 0.09 in healthy).
 Greater MPOD increases observed in trials including meso-zeaxanthin alongside lutein and zeaxanthin.
 MPOD changes correlated inversely with baseline levels — those with lower baseline gained more.

 Side effects and drug interactions